wigsnes/TwitterContentReplyBot/README.md

 # Twitter Content Reply Bot

 ## Hacktoberfest
-Please read the CONTRIBUTING.md on how to contribute to this project.
+Please read the [CONTRIBUTING.md](CONTRIBUTING.md) on how to contribute to this project.

-## How to make it run with your own twitter account.
+## Running the bot on your own Twitter account

-To make this code work with your own twitter account you first need to apply for a twitter app at https://developer.twitter.com/.
-This will give you the keys, and tokens needed to make it work.
-Create a file called config.py and fill them inn like so:
+* Apply for a Twitter developer account [here](https://developer.twitter.com/en/apply-for-access)
+* This will give you access to your own API keys and access tokens.
+* Now, create a file called `config.py` inside the working directory and fill it in

 ```
 API_key = "YOUR OWN API KEY"